Motorola MTX900 discriminator.

 Pins 1 and 2 on accessory connector (top of radio) are used to output signal to a modified speakermic.
 Photo shows pinout of accessory connector as viewed from top of radio.
 Since a regular speakermic wouldn't be used on this radio again, foil between (Pins 1-2) was de-soldered and cut with a hobby knife.

-Placed short lengths of heat shrink tubing over lead ends going to accessory connector after photo was taken.
+Heat shrink tubing was placed over lead ends going to accessory connector after photo was taken.
 Didn't want exposed conductor wire on blue and red leads to touch circuit board foil or components.

-Transmit frequencies were disabled during programming as the radio is used only for receiving.
+Transmit frequencies were disabled as radio is used only for receiving 900mhz simplex frequencies.
+(No scan)

 All logos are property of their respective owners.
 Not responsible for any damage to equipment modified using content and/or instructions contained on this page.
 This page intended for hobby purposes only.